How sports injuries can cause neck or back pain

 Sports injuries can be painful, both physically and emotionally.
-Many times, those who play sports professionally or for scholarships return to activity before healing has satisfactorily progressed due to internal and external pressures.
-However, this early return to strenuous activity often results in re-injury, and lifelong disability can occur as a result of repetitive injury.
+Many times, those who play sports professionally or for scholarships return to activity before healing has adequately progressed due to internal and external pressures.
+However, this early return to strenuous activity often results in re-injury and lifelong disability can occur as a result of a repetitive injury.

 Many sports, especially ones that involve repetitive motion or strain to the same muscles and bones, may result in back injuries.
-Common sports injuries to the back include sprains and strains, fractures, pinched nerves, spondylolysis and herniated (prolapsed) discs.
+Common sports injuries to the back include sprains and strains, fractures, pinched nerves, spondylolysis and herniated discs.
 Not only are back injuries extremely painful, but also they may permanently limit some activities.
 Proper treatment of injuries reduces total loss of time away from sports and more importantly, prevents permanent dysfunction.
 To learn about how to avoid a sports injury as well as how to properly treat them, read the following article.

 The following strategies help prevent sports injuries to your neck and back:

 - Stretch thoroughly and carefully before participating.
-Be sure not to overextend — if your stretches cause you pain, stop immediately.
+Be sure not to overextend and if your stretches cause you pain, stop immediately.

-- Always begin with a warm up that consists of easy movement.
+- Always begin with a warm-up that consists of easy movement.
 The goal is to slowly increase the flow of blood as well as oxygen and nutrients to your neck and back.